Hallow Road (2025) review – A road trip into trauma and boredom

 Hallow Road isn’t a complete disaster, despite my complaints.
 As I said earlier, performances are exceptional and both actors do a great job of drawing you in.
 The movie occasionally threatens to turn into a full blown horror and actually becomes, momentarily, quite interesting.
 Unfortunately, it never completely commits and sinks back into being a fairly formulaic drama pretty quickly.

-The film has a few moments that are quite compelling.
-I did find myself curious about what was going on.
+The film has a few moments that are quite compelling, too.
+There are times where your curiosity is piqued and there’s the vaguest hint of something truly supernatural taking place.
 But it quickly became clear that the writer wasn’t going to fully commit to the actually interesting horror elements and, instead, was weaving a lazy, overly familiar, allegorical story about the struggles of parenthood.

 Hallow Road just isn’t as smart, or as original, as it seems to think it is.
 If you have seen one of these movies you have seen one hundred.
 They are all so similar.
 The only thing separating this is the one location car based setting and that is barely a satisfying reason to suggest jumping in and taking a ride.